 Does Recovery Fail?

-Addiction recovery is not a pass or fail exam, it’s a process.
-Like any process, it can experience roadblocks or setbacks that can be overcome.
+Addiction recovery is not a pass-or-fail exam; it’s a process.
+Like any process, it can have roadblocks or setbacks.
 Due to the chronic nature of addiction, many people in recovery experience a relapse at some point.
-Statistically, 40-60% of individuals in addiction recovery will relapse, but this number is comparable to relapse rates seen in individuals with other chronic diseases, such as hypertension, diabetes and asthma.
-If you or someone you love has relapsed, it’s important not to feel ashamed, depressed or get discouraged about the recovery process because you can and will get back on track.
+Statistically, 40-60% of individuals in addiction recovery will relapse, but this number is comparable to relapse rates seen in individuals with other chronic diseases, such as hypertension, diabetes, and asthma.
+If you or someone you love has relapsed, it’s important not to feel ashamed, depressed or discouraged about the recovery process.
+You can and will get back on track.

 Getting back on the path to recovery isn’t just about regaining sobriety; it’s also about self-discovery and determination.
-What triggered your relapse and how can those triggers be avoided or managed?
-What is your current support system like and do you need to make any changes?
+What triggered your relapse?
+How can you better manage or avoid those triggers in the future?
+What is your current support system like?
+Do you need to make any changes?
 What are things like at home or work?
 Are you experiencing any medical problems that contributed to relapse?
 Work with your treatment team to identify the factors leading to relapse and establish a plan to prevent future occurrences.

 Start Your Journey to Recovery Today

-The path to recovery is different for everyone, but help is available now to get started.
-If you or someone you love is struggling with addiction and wants to learn more about recovery options, call TTC Care today for a confidential consultation at [phone].
+The path to addiction recovery is different for everyone, but help is available.
+If you or someone you love is struggling with addiction and wants to learn more about recovery options, call TTC Care today for a confidential consultation at (844) 201-3136.